 It all started in March 2011, a day before my SSC (Tenth) board exams, I was diagnosed with Ph+ve Pre B-Cell ALL (Acute Lymphoblastic Leukaemia).
 I was 15, and I didn't even know what Cancer meant, except that it's a deadly disease; a war from which not many have returned home.

 I had lymph nodes up on my back and the neck region.
-But in the worst of our dreams, we ever thought that it would turn out so badly.
+But in the worst of our dreams, we never thought that it would turn out so badly.

 The reports of Bone marrow and Biopsy arrived on 5th March, and then the diagnosis was confirmed (which we were skeptical about initially).

-I cried a lot that day, not because I was diagnosed with Cancer, but I would not be able to attempt my board exams, for which I strives the entire year.
+I cried a lot that day, not because I was diagnosed with Cancer, but because I would not be able to attempt my board exams, for which I strived the entire year.

-But then, seeing my parents and my closed ones crying, I took the first hardest decision of my life and told my parents
+But then, seeing my parents and my close ones crying, I took the first hardest decision of my life and told my parents

 I would have the treatment only on one condition.
 I would not want anyone crying from this day.
-It's obvious that we'll have to fight this monster, then why not fight it happily?.
+We'll have to fight this monster, so why not fight it happily?

 And then started the mission of Overcoming Cancer.